Fallenstedt/sassy-portfolio/content/blog/custom-radio-buttons-flutter.md

 }
 ```

+# left off here

-Now that we have a skeleton, let's create a StatefulWidget.
+With some radio button logic in place, let's create a StatefulWidget.
 This will be where the `groupValue` for our form lives.
 You could tuck this value into a BLoC for an extra challenge.
 The Form widget will construct a list of options from our `Food` enum, and tuck this list of widgets into a Column.
 Notice how the generic is used in each `MyRadioButton`.
 To get you up to speed, your code should look like this now:

 INCLUDE 1.JPG HERE.